Ann-Mari Edvardsen

 Ann-Mari Edvardsen (born 6 November 1973 in Trondheim) is a Norwegian coloratura soprano opera singer and keyboardist.
 She is best known as the former vocalist of Norwegian doom metal/avant-garde band The 3rd and the Mortal from 1995 to 1997 and for Tactile Gemma from 1997 to 2001.

-Along with a career in metal music, she also has a career in opera music as well.
+Along with a career in metal music, Edvarsen also has a career in opera music.
 She has musical experience from Trøndelag Conservatory of Music and the University College of Opera in Stockholm.

 Musical career

 1995–1997: The 3rd and the Mortal

 After the departure of Kari Rueslåtten, a friend of Edvardsen from school told her about their search for a new voice.
 She was brought to their rehearsal without them knowing, believing that the band already knew about her audition.
 After a jam session to the track that later got the title "Neurosis", Edvardsen became their new singer the same day, they didn't try anybody else.

 Edvardsen debuted with The 3rd and the Mortal in their 1995 EP Nightswan.
 A year later, the band released their second full-length album Painting on Glass, but on this album, it featured little to no metal compared to their previous album and was more experimental.
 The band furthered explored more in the experimental genre in their next release In This Room in 1997, the album's single Stream became a popular song on the radio in Trondheim, receiving more recognition.

 Some time later that year after the release and tour, Edvardsen departed from the band due pursue a career in opera.